Casino Terms Lingo & Jargon at gamerisms

 • Card Sharp: expert card player, found at the money games like poker, blackjack and baccarat.

-• Case Bet: a player’s bet that includes all remaining chips on the table or ‘all in’.
+• Case Bet: a player’s bet that includes all remaining chips on the table or all in.

 • Casino: origin of the word refers to a public music and dance hall.